 10. It is possible for many people to regularly earn an aftertax return above 10% on their money, without taking substantial risk.

 1. False.
 The opposite is actually true.
 Borrowing steadily reduces your ability to maintain your standard of living.
 Because of the interest charges you will have to pay, the more you borrow, the less money you will have available to meet your needs in subsequent years.

 2. False.
 There are many symptoms of financial bondage, in addition to being heavily in debt.
 These other symptoms include, but are not limited to, deceitfulness in financial matters, greediness, investment worries, and lack of financial commitment to Christian ministry.

 3. True.
-On page 124 of his book entitled Master Your Money, Ron Blue, a prominent Christian writer and lecturer on family financial matters, says,
+On page 124 of his book entitled Master Your Money, Ron Blue, a Christian writer and lecturer on family financial matters, says,

 I read somewhere that the mere use of credit cards will cause a family to spend 34% more, regardless of whether the full statement is paid off each month or not.
 I found that totally unbelievable and spent a year trying to disprove it.

 [A]fter living on a straight cash budget for a year, without using credit cards at all, our living expenses decreased by 33% from a level I had thought was “bare bones” to begin with.

 Although Ron Blue does not say so, the percentage increase in spending to which he is referring is undoubtedly applicable to only the types of expenditures that typically can be paid with a credit card.
 Thus, mortgage payments, utility bills, etc. would not be included in determining the percentage.
 Even so, it is understandable if you have some skepticism regarding the size of the percentage increase in spending that allegedly results from using credit cards.
 Regardless, it is important for you to realize that the use of credit cards will significantly increase your level of spending.